errea/30Days-of-Javascript/README.md

 Process: Create a string variable which will hold our content to print out.
 Then run a for loop which goes through the array (decrementing by 1 each time) and sticks the array[index] value into myArray string.
 This proceeds, starting where i = arr.length-1 and ends when i becomes -1.

 Why i = arr.length – 1?
 Because arr.length (in the case of the test case is 4 [1, 4, 3, 2]) is the array index + 1.
 The array we’re given has length of 4 but index of 3.
 Whatever the size of the array, its length is always index + 1.
 So to start from the length value alone wouldn’t work.
 We need to start with length – 1 and decremented down to the beginning array index of 0.

+Day 8: Dictionaries and Maps
+Task: Create a dictionary which holds an unknown amount of names and associated phone numbers.
+This phone book dictionary must then output the results as name=phonenumber.

+So it appears that I chose the wrong language to work through this task with.
+One of the test cases HackerRank uses features over 10,000 values for the phonebook to be filled with – and JavaScript would time out on this one specifically.
+As a result of not understanding this, I did finally come upon (and modified) a working JavaScript solution.

+Process: The very first step is to get the input (number of entries, name, phone number) and split on the \n (newline).
+Our number of entries, n, is filled by using parseInt on the input – this should collect the “3” initially put in by HackerRank.
+Their input is “3 sam 99912222” so 3 is first up and easily grabbed.
+Initialize a phoneBook dictionary.

+Then the values are added to the phoneBook via a for statement.
+Starting at 0 and going until = n, input value is added to newinput.
+Newinput is split with a space character and then finally we place it into phoneBook.
+Then you check if the values are in the dictionary with a second for statement.
+This simply grabs the input value and checks if “undefined.”
+If undefined, then output “Not found” and otherwise output name[i]=phonenumber.